Water in Michigan

 Michigan has about 242 streams (rivers and creeks) with a combined length of 36350 mile and about 11,000 lakes and ponds.
 Michigan borders four of the five Great Lakes and is a signatory to the Great Lakes Compact.
 The Michigan Department of Environmental Quality is responsible for the management of Michigan's water resources.

 Sources of water

 Groundwater

 The state is divided into 12 hydrologic provinces based on geology, aquifer recharge rates and water quality.
 Bedrock aquifers provide potable water in five provinces.
 Glacial-deposit aquifers provide potable water in three provinces.
 Four provinces have a problem with low water quantity or quality.

 Surface water

 Runoff from rain and snow melt provide the water for rivers and creeks.
 The water then flows into the Great Lakes.

 Uses of water

 Commercial

 The Great Lakes are used to ship iron ore, coal, limestone, and cement to and/or from ports in Michigan.

 Energy generation is a large user of water.
 From damming rivers to generate electricity, to power plant cooling, to the Ludington Pumped Storage Power Plant.

 Irrigation and industrial uses also account for water usage.

-Bottled water such as Nestlé Ice Mountain brand is extracted and bottled in Michigan.
+Bottled water such as BlueTriton Brands Ice Mountain is extracted and bottled in Michigan.